tsahota/NMproject/README.md

 NOTE: the `-dir` option must always be specified when using NMproject

-The `mod1` object here will contain information about the run.
-If you have set up the `nmtran_exe_path` option configured (see FAQ below), you can do a quick test that your control stream and dataset pass NMTRAN checks:
+If you have set up the `nmtran_exe_path` option configured (see FAQ below), you can run a quick test that your control stream and dataset pass NMTRAN checks without running NONMEM via:

 ```r
 nm_tran(mod1)
 ```

-This is especially useful to do on a cluster submission system where a job may take a long time to start and come back with an error.
+This is especially useful to do on a cluster submission system where a job may take a while to come back with an error message.

-To run `mod1`:
+To run `mod1` use:

 ```r
 run(mod1)